 the Lord, Jesus Christ.
 Alleluia!

-Enjoy this marvellous performance set not in a cathedral or university recital hall, but in creation, a merging of liturgical music with the wonder of creation.
-Join in acknowledging the gift and splendour of creation as you move towards the celebratory Alleluia with which the work concludes.
+Enjoy this marvellous performance set not in a cathedral or university recital hall, but in creation, a merging of liturgical music with the wonder of creation. let us join together, acknowledging the gift and splendour of creation as we move towards the celebratory Alleluia with which the work concludes.
 Lauridsen’s music takes us to the edge of miracle, to the very centre of creation.

 The author Willa Cather uses text to describe a similar experience, of wonder, of miracle:

-May our eyes see and hear what is there to see, all around us.
+May our eyes see and our ears hear what is there to discover, all around us.
 A blessed and wonder-filled Christmas to all.